David Jayne Hill

 Rev. David Jayne Hill (June 10, 1850 – March 2, 1932) was an American academic, diplomat and author.
+He was president of Bucknell University and the University of Rochester.

 Early life

 The son of Baptist minister David T. Hill, David Jayne Hill was born in Plainfield, New Jersey, on June 10, 1850.
 He graduated from Bucknell University in 1874 and was professor of rhetoric there from 1877 to 1879.
-In 1878 he received his Master of Arts degree, and he was a member of the Phi Beta Kappa Society.
+In 1878 he received his Master of Arts degree, and he was a member of Phi Beta Kappa society.
 He also undertook graduate studies at the University of Berlin and the University of Paris.

 Career

-In 1879, Hill received his ordination and was appointed Bucknell's president.
+In 1879, Hill received his ordination and was appointed Bucknell's president, becoming the first occupant of the school's President's House.
 From 1889 to 1896, he was president of the University of Rochester.
 In 1888 and 1897 he studied at the Ecole Libre des Sciences Politiques in Paris.

-In 1900 he received an honorary Docteur ès lettres from the University of Geneva.
-He received an honorary LL.D. from Colgate University in 1884, and he received additional honorary degrees from Union University (1902), and the University of Pennsylvania (1902).
+In 1900, he received an honorary Docteur ès lettres from the University of Geneva.
+He received an honorary LL.D. from Colgate University in 1884 and he received additional honorary degrees from Union University (1902), and the University of Pennsylvania (1902).
+He was elected to the American Philosophical Society in 1910.

 He was later a professor of European diplomacy at the School of Comparative Jurisprudence and Diplomacy.